tformatix/e-community-platform/README.md

 A library of the local network operator Netz OÖ GmbH already takes care of reading, decoding and storing the data of the AMIS Smart Meter.
 Unfortunately, this library cannot be published.

 ## Local Energy Monitoring
 In the second semester, we started to implement an app to monitor the local energy data provided by the smart meter.
-The charts were visualized using xx.
+The charts were visualized using [MPAndroidChart from PhilJay](https://github.com/PhilJay/MPAndroidChart).

 ## Work in progress...
 (Bachelor Thesis)